Guo-my/Localization_Model/README.md

 > [!NOTE]
 > The code is implemented in PyTorch, requiring pre-configuration of the corresponding environment.

-### This figure displays a prediction result from the model on the test set, with the right-side heatmap illustrating the back-azimuth predicted by the classification model.
+### This figure displays four predictions from the model on the test set, with the right-side heatmap illustrating the back-azimuth predicted by the classification model.
 ![A localization example](https://github.com/Guo-my/Localization_Model/blob/main/Figure/localization%20example.png)

 ### Schematic Diagram of Angle-to-Label Conversion with M=4, N=4